 Menopause.
-There are many, many articles written about menopause and how you should manage symptoms.
+There are many, many articles written about menopause and how you should manage symptoms and heaps of 'menopause friendly' recipes to choose from.
 Perhaps not so many articles are written about how you should care for your skin during these changes.
 Over the past years, I have treated many menopausal skin conditions.
 You may notice some of the following

 - Deeper lines and wrinkles